argonne-lcf/user-guides/docs/aurora/data-science/python.md

 $ which python
 /soft/datascience/aurora_nre_models_frameworks-2023.2/bin/python
 ```
 At the time of writing this module contains Python 3.9.16.
-Future modules may
+Future modules will
-contain entirely different major versions of Python, PyTorch, TensorFlow, etc.;
+contain updated versions of Python, PyTorch, TensorFlow, etc.
-however, the existing modules will be maintained as-is as long as feasible.

 While the shared Anaconda environment encapsulated in the module contains many
 of the most commonly used Python libraries for our users, you may still